DFE-Digital/dfe-wizard/README.md

 ### `have_saved_path`

-Asserts that `wizard.saved_path` equals the expected sequence of steps with saved data.[1]
+Asserts that `wizard.saved_path` equals the expected sequence of steps with saved data.

 ```ruby
 expect(wizard).to have_saved_path(